-My first main result, Proposition \ref{prop:Finite}, says that the AI-equivalent sample size is always finite.
+Section \ref{sec:MainResults} presents the main results.
+The first result, Proposition \ref{prop:Finite}, says that the AI-equivalent sample size is always finite.
 In other words, for any level of AI approximation error, there exists a finite number of in-person encounters sufficient to outperform any search size advantage offered by the AI platform.
-Towards proving this, I demonstrate an intuitive but novel monotone-likelihood ratio property: smaller Euclidean distances between AI clones are associated with smaller Euclidean distances between the underlying humans.
-Thus the best-case match on the AI platform is an individual whose AI clone perfectly matches Subject's own clone.
-But because these clones imperfectly represent their human counterparts, the expected actual distance between Subject and such an individual is bounded away from zero.
-In contrast, in the in-person regime, the best of $m$ draws will eventually approach a perfect match, and thus sufficiently many such draws must outperform the AI platform.
+To show this, I demonstrate an intuitive but novel monotone-likelihood ratio property: smaller Euclidean distances between AI representations are associated with smaller Euclidean distances between the actual points.
+Thus the best-case match on the AI platform is an individual whose AI representation perfectly matches the representation of the target.
+But because these representations imperfectly represent the underlying points, the expected actual distance between them is bounded away from zero.
+In contrast, under in-person search, the best of $m$ draws will eventually approach a perfect match, and thus sufficiently many draws must outperform the AI platform.